8 flat top grills lined up for testing

 • The price is very affordable.

-• This flat-top offers even heat distribution from front to back and side to side.
+• This flat-top offers pretty even heat distribution from front to back.

 • The removable grease trap is protected from the elements, safely stored underneath the gas griddle.